palbagli/palbagli.github.io/_pages/research.md

 - Student loan terms and vocationsl choice in a simultaneous search framework.
 <br>

-- Stata command for maximum likelihood estimation of the partially rank-ordered logit with large choice sets.
+- Stata command for maximum likelihood estimation of the partially rank-ordered logit model with large choice sets.
 <br>

 - Prenatal welfare programs and child development